Desperate to eliminate ants? But don’t want to spray chemicals?

 Sugar Ant Killer Products

-Fortunately, 21st century advances in sugar ant killer products allows Portland ant exterminators to sometimes get rid of sugar ants with baits instead of sprays.
+Fortunately, 21st century advances in sugar ant killer products allows Portland ant exterminators to sometimes get rid of sugar ants with tiny amounts of bait instead of high-volume sprays.

 Using baits reduces overall ant chemicals sprayed and completely protects you, kids, pets and pollinators from pesticide exposure.